5-Bits-in-a-Byte/inquiremb/client/src/components/navigation/README-navigation.md

 Each component in this folder has specific functionality so we'll break them down one-by-one:

 - NavigationWrapper.js handles displaying everything related to this folder.
 This includes everything in the TopNavBar and also everything in the LeftNavBar
 - TopNavBar.js handles the entire top display of the web app.
-This includes the logo in the top left, the search bar in the middle, and the profile name and picture/dropdown menu.
+This includes the Inquire logo in the top left, the search bar in the middle, and the profile name and picture/dropdown menu.
 Within this component are several other components which include:
-  - The logo image located in the imgs folder
+  - The Inquire logo image located in the imgs folder
   - The SearchBar component located in the common folder
   - The ProfileDropdown component
 - ProfileDropdown.js handles creating and displaying the top right hand corner of the TopNavBar.
 This includes the profile name, picture, and dropdown menu to log out.
 This component includes: